-1 Depending on your operating system you may need to call the command differently then just maptiler, typically on Linux and Mac in actual directory as ./maptiler and on Windows as maptiler.exe.
+&lt;sup>1 Depending on your operating system you may need to call the command differently than just maptiler, typically on Linux and Mac in the actual directory as ./maptiler and on Windows as maptiler.exe.

-MapTiler supports direct output of the rendered map tiles into an SQLite database (MBTiles or GeoPackage format).
+MapTiler Engine supports direct output of the rendered map tiles into an SQLite database (MBTiles or GeoPackage format).
 This simplifies transfer and management of the tilesets and is practical for mobile applications.

-3.3 MapTiler Command Structure
+3.3 MapTiler Engine Command Structure